The short answer

 How to protect yourself in the offer

-- Ask the seller directly about the tank's age and type — and whether a buried tank was ever on the property and how it was removed.
+- Ask the seller directly about the tank's age and type, and whether a buried tank was ever on the property and how it was removed.
 Get documentation.

 - For a buried or suspected tank, get a professional tank assessment or soil test rather than assuming it's fine.

 - Confirm insurability with your broker before removing conditions.
+The insurance pre-check lists what an insurer will ask about.

 - Make removal or a clean assessment a condition of the sale, or negotiate the cost.